canonical/mir/doc/android_new_device_bringup.md

 ===============================

 Mir is a library, and is the building block that unity-system-compositor and unity8 are build upon.
-If the device is crashing or hanging in a mir library when you try to start unity, the information listed below will help the mir team diagnose and fix the issues that are seen.
+If the device is crashing or hanging in a Mir library when you try to start unity, the information listed below will help the Mir team diagnose and fix the issues that are seen.

 ##Mir Tests##